-18. The Tribunal has accepted in the past that certain intermediate decisions in a selection process-such as when a candidate is found not suitable/ineligible for a given post-constitute administrative decisions that can be challenged without having to wait for the finalization of a recruitment.
+8. The Tribunal has accepted in the past that certain intermediate decisions in a selection process-such as when a candidate is found not suitable/ineligible for a given post-constitute administrative decisions that can be challenged without having to wait for the finalization of a recruitment.
 The Applicant's case, however, is distinguishable from these precedents.

-19. First, a relevant decision can be also implicit; if specific, it has to be specified who took the decision, when it was taken and what its content was, but only if it has a definitive impact (even indirect) on the position of the candidate (for instance, a different decision which implies the definitive exclusion of the candidate).
+- 19. First, a relevant decision can be also implicit; if specific, it has to be specified who took the decision, when it was taken and what its content was, but only if it has a definitive impact (even indirect) on the position of the candidate (for instance, a different decision which implies the definitive exclusion of the candidate).
 In the case at hand, the Applicant failed to indicate a specific date and content of an administrative decision, and simply recalled the fact that he was not called for an interview while others were.
-This was not a definitive exclusion of the candidate, as at that time, as will be elaborated below, the Administration could still call the candidate for an interview in a different moment.

-20. Secondly, the record shows that there was a change in the passing mark applied for the written test subsequent to the publication of the job opening.
-Such an action by the Hiring Manager was subject to review and endorsement by the Mission Review Panel, which could have requested remedial action and made the Applicant's exclusion provisional.

-21. The Tribunal is mindful of the fact that the Applicant's application for suspension of action referred to in para.
+This was not a definitive exclusion of the candidate, as at that time, as will be elaborated below, the Administration could still call the candidate for an interview in a different moment. - 20.
+Secondly, the record shows that there was a change in the passing mark applied for the written test subsequent to the publication of the job opening.
+Such an action by the Hiring Manager was subject to review and endorsement by the Mission Review Panel, which could have requested remedial action and made the Applicant's exclusion provisional. - 21.
+The Tribunal is mindful of the fact that the Applicant's application for suspension of action referred to in para.
 7 above was found receivable.
 This finding, however, was arrived at in connection with a summary procedure aimed at considering interim relief based on a prima facie evaluation of the facts before the Tribunal.
-At the time, the above-mentioned change in the passing mark was unknown to the Tribunal.

-22. In closing, the Tribunal notes that the MEU clearly advised the Applicant of its position about the requirement to challenge a specific recruitment process and, more importantly, a specific selection outcome.
-At the latest, the Applicant became aware of his non-selection on 1 August 2018, when the successful candidate assumed functions, and there is no documentary evidence that the Applicant requested management evaluation of his non-selection, which was a mandatory first step to contest the outcome of the recruitment process under JO 5/2017.

-Case No. UNDT/GVA/2018/071 Judgment No. UNDT/2020/144
+At the time, the above-mentioned change in the passing mark was unknown to the Tribunal. - 22.
+In closing, the Tribunal notes that the MEU clearly advised the Applicant of its position about the requirement to challenge a specific recruitment process and, more importantly, a specific selection outcome.
+At the latest, the Applicant became aware of his non-selection on 1 August 2018, when the successful candidate assumed functions, and there is no documentary evidence that the Applicant requested management evaluation of his non-selection, which was a mandatory first step to contest the outcome of the recruitment process under JO 6/2017.
+Case No. UNDT/GVA/2018/070 Judgment No. UNDT/2020/143 23.
+In his application, the Applicant claims to contest a "number of irregularities, and unlawfulness in the [National Professional Officer] recruitment processes since 2013 that results in obstructing [his] career development".
+He also advances that with his application he seeks to "[portray] the developed pattern and deliberate actions against [his] career development, and future career with the United Nations".

+24. These complaints concerning the alleged obstacles to the Applicant's career are not receivable as they do not amount to specific administrative decisions open to legal challenge.

 Conclusion

-23. In view of the foregoing, the Tribunal finds the application inadmissible and rejects it in its entirety.
+25. In view of the foregoing, the Tribunal finds the application inadmissible and

+rejects it in its entirety.

+(Signed)

-(Signed) Judge Francesco Buffa Dated this 13th day of August 2020
+Judge Francesco Buffa

+Dated this 13th day of August 2020

-Entered in the Register on this 13th day of August 2020 (Signed) René M. Vargas M., Registrar, Geneva
+Entered in the Register on this 13th day of August 2020

+(Signed)

+René M. Vargas M., Registrar, Geneva